Note: This article on small group conflict has been excerpted from the SmallGroups.com training tool called Handling Conflict in Small Groups.

-Unless this conflict is addressed, it will further propagate the dysfunction both Jim and Mary felt in their families growing up.
-The group will not be strong enough to bear "truth-speaking," and it will feel its "grace-giving" is patronizing.
+Unless this small group conflict is addressed, it will further propagate the dysfunction both Jim and Mary felt in their families growing up.
+The group will not be strong enough to bear “truth-speaking,” and it will feel its “grace-giving” is patronizing.
 The safe, loving, honest and authentic community will be lost.

 A New Perspective

-Conflict should not be viewed as a problem that threatens to destroy your group but as an opportunity to grow the group.
+Small group conflict should not be viewed as a problem that threatens to destroy your group but as an opportunity to grow the group.
 It is the unacknowledged and unaddressed conflict that is dangerous.
 Conflict that is entered into and resolved leads to deeper intimacy, whether in a group, in a marriage, between any two individuals or with God.

 As you think about addressing a conflict, ask yourself how to engage the issue while still valuing the opinions, observations and feelings of each member.
 Remember also that, because the enemy of our souls delights in continued division, engaging in conflict resolution is warfare against him.
 So prayer is a crucial weapon.
 Ask for receptive hearts, listening ears and a resolve to strengthen the unity of the group by honestly facing the issues at hand.